NasalDaemon/iter/README.md

 1. The `iter` adaptor for a `flatmap` callable returning a `std::vector<std::string>` by value stores a `iter::item<std::vector<std::string>>` of the latest vector returned by the callable.
 The item is only populated once iteration has started, making copying cheap until then.
 1. All `iter` adaptors with callables are to be as cheap to copy as their respective callables are.
 It is up to the user code to ensure that the callables are cheap to copy if the iter is expected to be copied around.

-To make any type an `iter`, you simply define the relevant `iter::detail::impl::next` implementation for it using the helper macro `ITER_IMPL_NEXT`.
+To make any type an `iter`, you simply define the relevant `iter::traits::next` implementation for it using the helper macro `ITER_IMPL_NEXT`.

 ```c++
 struct enumerate_until {